Noon Hill and Shattuck Reservation

-Noon Hill is part of a larger area of protected open space including land owned by the town of Medfield and The Trustees of Reservations' Shattuck Reservation located to the northwest of Noon Hill along the Charles River.
+Shattuck Reservation is a 245 acre preserve along the Charles River.
+It consists of "a forested upland neck of oak and pine overlooking a wet meadow and red maple swamp."
+Stone walls demonstrate that the land was once used as pasture.

 History

 The rugged, rocky terrain of Noon Hill was formed via glacial action during the last ice age through glacial plucking and scouring.
 Holt Pond, the dammed flow of Sawmill Brook, was constructed circa 1764 to service colonial era mills.
 Other parts of the property were used as pasture land.

 Noon Hill was acquired in 1959 as a gift of W. K. Gilmore & Sons; additional land was given by other donors in 1960, 1963, and 1978.

+Dwight's Causeway, at the northern end of Shattuck, was the site of a bridge that washed out in the 1938 New England hurricane.
+The Trustees acquired Shattuck in 1970.

 Recreation

-A network of trails span the property and connect with the abutting Shattuck Reservation and town conservation land.
-Most notable is the Bay Circuit Trail, a long-distance hiking trail that forms a 200 mi arc around the suburban belt to the west of Boston.
+The main trailhead and parking lot for both properties is located on Noon Hill Road in Medfield.
+The properties may be reached on foot via the Bay Circuit Trail, a long-distance hiking trail that forms a 200 mi arc around the suburban belt to the west of Boston.
+A canoe landing in the Shattuck Reservation allows visitors to arrive by boat.

+A network of trails span the properties.
 Within the Noon Hill reservation, the Bay Circuit Trail passes over the summit of Noon Hill, where open ledges offer views of the landscape of neighboring Walpole, Norfolk, and Great Blue Hill.

-The property trailhead is located on Noon Hill Road in Medfield.
+A new segment of the Bay Circuit Trail was created within the Shattuck Reservation in 2012 to reduce the distance that the trail followed Causeway Street.

+Advisories

+"Authorized seasonal bow hunting" is allowed in the fall at both properties.
+Shooting ranges are located across the road from Noon Hill, and across the Charles River from Shattuck.
+According to the Trustees website, noise from the shooting ranges "can be very loud at times."

+Off-leash dogs are permitted at Shattuck only and as long as they are under control at all times.
+Dogs must be on leash at Noon Hill at all times.
+Mountain biking on official trails, is permitted.